400 Level Course Descriptions

 Breadth Requirements: Society and its Institutions (3)

-HIS496H1 - Topics in History: History of Modern Terrorism
+HIS495H1 Advanced Topics in History: Modern History of Terrorism

 “What is terrorism?”–a seemingly simple question, but one to which there is apparently no simple answer.
 Few words in our language are used so often and so carelessly as the term “terrorism”.
 In our seminar we will examine the complex phenomenon of “modern” terrorism, its various forms, and its transnational connections from a historical perspective.